 Fear of stigma has prevented some from seeking help or having a real, open discussion with their employers about wellness.

 This shared pandemic crisis allows us to see that we all need help sometimes, she said, and that is not a weakness.
 Managers who are open and curious, non-judgmental, and empathetic can help reduce the stigma for their employees in the future.

 Cousineau said what has really struck her is how the pandemic continues to amplify vulnerabilities.

 “For managers, really, the call is to demonstrate personally kindness, gratitude, and making space to be sincere,” she said.

 That’s not necessarily how people are trained, but retraining yourself and checking in on your biases and judgments can have a huge impact.
 And while managers are served well to check in on themselves, she noted that emotions are contagious.
 The kindest and most generous employees impact their organization’s culture.
 Employees and managers who engage in self-care and have wellness resources are better poised to do that.

-So, she said, if you do just one thing at work tomorrow, let it be a measure of appreciation for your team or a great leader.
+So, she said, if you do just one thing at work tomorrow, let it be a measure of appreciation for your team or a extraordinary leader.